rensandao/CarND-Term1-P5-Vehicle_detection-Wei/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using HOG and color features.
-The code can be found in second step-"Classifier Traning".
+The code can be found in second step "2.Classifier Traning".
 The parameters used `9 orientations 8 pixels per cell and 2 cells per block`.
 Feature vector length became `6108`.
 And the test accuracy of SVC came to `98.73%`.

 ### Sliding Window Search